CWSA NRA PROGRAMS

 2. The written Student Exam for your discipline.
 You will need to score 90% or better on this closed-book exam.

 3. A shooting test for your discipline.
-The discipline specific shooting requirements can be downloaded, along with the full Pre-Course Qualification requirements from the above links.
+The discipline specific shooting requirements are on the NRA website and will be emailed to you upon registration along with the full Pre-Course Qualification requirements.

 Day 1 will then cover Basic Instructor Training, which is about 8 hours, including the NRA Trainer’s Exam.
 You will need to score 90% or better on the Trainer’s Exam.